Should Children Have an Ethics Code?

 It directs it.

-Just as bones give shape to the body,
+Just as bones give shape to the body, principles give shape to character.

 The Alternative

-Without an intentional code:
+Without an intentional code, impulse replaces discipline.

-Children become reactive instead of grounded.
+Children become reactive rather than grounded.

 And reactive children grow into reactive adults.